 Basically, if you want your scooter fast, you just need to make sure it’s getting more voltage supply while it accelerates fast with the help of amperage.

 If you place the batteries in series, you’ll have an increase in the supply of the voltage.
 If you place them parallelly, this time you’ll get an increase in amperage.

 Using the same type of battery to increase the power is the ideal process.
 If you attach different types of batteries, one battery will start charging another one instead of making the scooter powerful.

-This kind of incident might even harm the battery health.
+This kind of incident might even harm the battery’s health.
 If you put the same powered batteries in series, you’ll instantly feel the increased speed once you get riding on the scooter.

 However, if you put 4 batteries in both parallel and series, it’ll double the power of the scooter.

-Usually, a 350 watt DC motor can take up to 1000 watt of power.
-Manufactures rate them lesser than their capability to keep them healthier for a long time.
+Usually, a 350-watt DC motor can take up to 1000 watts of power.
+Manufacturers rate them lesser than their capability to keep them healthier for a long time.

-Ideally, you should avoid the overheating of the motor because if the motor keeps on heating constantly, it’ll burn out soon.
+Ideally, you should avoid overheating the motor because if the motor keeps on heating constantly, it’ll burn out soon.

 Can Removing Speed Meter Help?